retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 This lists the characters in your party, and describes weapon and armor levels.
 [Grafika 1]
 [Grafika 2]
-When you buy items, the characters that can equip will jump
+When you buy items, the characters that can equip will jump up and down.
 - Posiadane/Wyposażone
+These show the quantity of items you have equipped and items you are carrying.

+`Strona 54`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxMTA5ODgwMiwtMjA4MjgyNDAzNywtMT
+eyJoaXN0b3J5IjpbMTAyMzkxMTY2MSwtMjA4MjgyNDAzNywtMT
 c3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
 -->